ishwarrverma/Python-NumPy-Step-by-Step/README.md

 # Python NumPy Step-by-Step

-This repository contains step-by-step Python scripts for learning and practicing NumPy — a fundamental package for numerical computation in Python.
+This repository contains step-by-step Python scripts for learning and practicing NumPy — a fundamental package for numerical computation in Python, which i have done during my Python NumPy journey.

 Each file in this repo focuses on a specific concept, explained through simple and beginner-friendly examples.